-A 2009 calendar year Form 1040 is generally due April 15, 2010.
+A 2010 calendar year Form 1040 is generally due April 18, 2011.

-However, you are automatically granted a 2-month extension of time to file (to June 15, 2010, for a 2009 calendar year return) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined earlier) is outside the United States and Puerto Rico.
+However, you are automatically granted a 2-month extension of time to file (to June 15, 2011, for a 2010 calendar year return) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined earlier) is outside the United States and Puerto Rico.
 If you take this extension, you must attach a statement to your return explaining that you meet these two conditions.

 The automatic 2-month extension also applies to paying the tax.
-However, interest is charged on the unpaid tax from the regular due date (April 15, 2010, for a 2009 čalendar year rèturn) until it is paid.
+However, you will owe interest on any tax not paid by the regular due date of your return.
+This is April 18, 2011, for a 2010 calendar year return.

 When to claim the exclusion(s).
-The first year you plan to take the foreign earned income exclusion and/or the housing exclusion or deduction, you may not yet have met either the physical presence test or the bona fide residence test by the due date of your return (including the automatic 2-month extension, discussed earlier.)
+The first year you plan to take the foreign earned income exclusion and/or the housing exclusion or deduction, you may not yet have met either the physical presence test or the bona fide residence test by the due date of your return (including the automatic 2-month extension, discussed earlier).
 If this occurs, you can either:

-Apply for a special extension to a date after you expect to qualify, or File your return timely without
+1. Apply for a special extension to a date after you expect to qualify, or